 How to Propose a Survey Program

-We understand that this is preliminary information, and it may change in detail as the proposal is developed.
+We understand that this is preliminary information and it may change in detail as the proposal is developed.

 The Letters of Intent will serve two purposes.
 First, they will allow us to plan our evaluation process based on the number and content of potential proposals.
 This includes selection of an evaluation committee with appropriate expertise and minimal conflict of interest.
 Second, the description of the proposed survey will be reviewed to ensure that the program fits the adopted definition of a survey.
 Please keep these purposes in mind when composing a Letter of Intent and provide as much relevant information as possible.
-The level of response to the 2019 call may also be used to adjust the balance of time on the Blanco telescope between surveys and normal programs.

 Proposals for NOAO Survey Programs will be accepted annually.
 Proposers may obtain detailed proposal information and forms at http://www.noao.edu/noaoprop/noaoprop.html